SeanKilleen/SeanKilleen/README.md

 - 📣 I'm the organizer of [.NET DC](https://meetup.com/dotnetdc/)
 - 🌝 Fun fact: I once led a team to deliver a modernization project that analysts called "more complex than the moon landing".
 - ✔️ I'm the lead of the [NUnit docs](https://github.com/nunit/docs/) team and (as of Feb 2023) am a member of the NUnit Core Team.
+- 🏫 I love teaching and have been a certified instructor for the ScrumAlliance CSD certification and the ICAgile Agile Testing & Automation certifications.

 ## Things I've Built